Rangers vs. Mets Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers' Andrew Heaney (9-6) will make his 26th start of the season.
+- Dane Dunning (9-6) will take the mound for the Rangers, his 21st start of the season.

-- He has earned a quality start seven times in 25 starts this season.

-- Heaney has 17 starts of five or more innings this season in 25 chances.
-He averages 4.9 innings per outing.
+- In 20 starts this season, Dunning has lasted five or more innings 18 times, with an average of 4.9 innings per appearance.

-- He has seven appearances this season with zero earned runs allowed out of his 25 chances this season.
+- In 28 appearances this season, he has finished seven without allowing an earned run.

 |Opponent